dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/dependency-property-metadata.md

 - Types that add themselves as an owner of a dependency property.

-If a type registers a dependency property without specifying metadata, the property system assigns a default `PropertyMetadata` object with default values for that type to the dependency property.
+If a type registers a dependency property without specifying metadata, the property system assigns a `PropertyMetadata` object with default values for that type to the dependency property.

 To retrieve metadata for a dependency property, call one of the <xref:System.Windows.DependencyProperty.GetMetadata%2A> overloads on the <xref:System.Windows.DependencyProperty> identifier.
 The metadata is returned as a `PropertyMetadata` object.